Tarquinous/wg-expanded-editor-3/README.md

 Mods are currently only available for Windows Steam versions.
 It is not usable for XBox Gamepass, MacOS, or console versions.

+## Unstable Tools

+Not all unlocked features are 100% stable for use.
+If you do use them please be aware they may cause crashes or unexpected behaviour:
+* The "Garrison" unit type will return you to the Main Menu if you open its Unit Info screen.
+* The seperate commanders Errol and Orla (not to be confused with Errol & Orla) cannot move, attack, or groove.
+They are functionally useless as units.
+* The "Ghost" unit cannot attack, move, or perform any actions (it cannot even "Wait"), and lacks most animations.
+Its colour will not show its Player alignment (however you can see it as the background colour of their corner icon).
+It will not cause any crashes, but is functionally a breakable wall.
+* the "Volcano" terrain tile looks identical to Plains and is indistinquishably invisible.
+* The button location highlights depend on the platform, showing different controls.
+* The "victory" and "defeat" music tracks will never loop, and are barely a few seconds long.
+* the "Groove Cutscene" event does not have an appropriate entry for Errol & Orla, and will display `#MISSING#` when used.
+* All events checking Stars are based on the player's achieved Stars, which cannot be awarded in custom content and thus unlikely to be useful in the way it is used officially.

 ## Missing Features and Known Issues

 Due to limitations of the Official Modpacker, not all features possible in the [Expanded Editor](https://www.nexusmods.com/wargroove/mods/28) mod by Unicarn are available.
 If you absolutely require these, I highly recommend installing and learning to use the [Unofficial Modpacker](https://www.nexusmods.com/wargroove/mods/1).
 These features include: